yak32/glw_json/README.md

 ```

 To avoid hash maps, values should be serialized in alphabetical order.
-With Sublime Text 2/3 - select everithing inside serialize() and press F9 - it will sort it automatically.
+With Sublime Text 2/3: select everything inside serialize() and press F9 - it will sort it automatically.

 ## FAQ